Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

 truncated_bptt_steps
 ^^^^^^^^^^^^^^^^^^^^

-Truncated back prop breaks performs backprop every k steps of a much longer sequence.
-This is made possible by passing training batches splitted along the time-dimensions into splits of size k to the ``training_step``.
+Truncated back prop breaks perform backprop every k steps of a much longer sequence.
+This is made possible by passing training batches split along the time-dimensions into splits of size k to the ``training_step``.
 In order to keep the same forward propagation behavior, all hidden states should be kept in-between each time-dimension split.